saihegde/oracle-conn-checker/readme.md

 #### From Eclipse

-- Add ojdc driver to classpath
+    Add ojdc driver to classpath
-- Run as java application supplying the following arguments and in that order

-    [dbUrl] [username] [password]
+    Run as java application supplying the following arguments and in that order [dbUrl] [username] [password]

-Run as

 #### From Command Line
 ```